qianqian121/nd013/project_03_behavioral_cloning/README.md

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

+With my reviewer's help, the new model with more dropout layers for convolution layers can finish the first track at full speed - throttle 0.9.

-I plan to improve my model later to allow full speed finishing the first track, then finish the second track.
+I plan to improve my model later to finish the second track.

 ####2.
 Final Model Architecture